maximkiesel1/Stock_Market_Prediction/README.md

 ![nick-chong-N__BnvQ_w18-unsplash(1)](https://github.com/maximkiesel1/Stock_Market_Prediction/assets/119667336/5b5f83b2-f126-4cc1-9ba9-a048d2931885)

-# Stock Price Prediction With LSTM
+# Introduction

 In this repository, I will create a machine learning algorithm to predict the stock price (Adjusted Close) and make a trading recommendation for the user.

 The LSTM (Long Short-Term Memory) algorithm will be used.
-This is a popular algorithms for stock prediction.
+This is a popular algorithm for stock prediction.

-The goal is to create an algorithm which can predict the stock prices with a tolerance of ± 5%.
-Also, I want to show how the different stock categories influence the accuracy of the algorithm.
+The goal is to create an algorithm that can predict stock prices with a tolerance of ± 5%.
+I also want to show how the different stock categories affect the accuracy of the algorithm.

-The following stock categories will be analyzed:
+The following stock categories will be analyzed
-- Blue chip stocks: Blue chip stocks are shares of large, established companies with stable financial performance and low risk.
+- Blue chip stocks: Blue chip stocks are stocks of large, established companies with stable financial performance and low risk.
    - BMW (BMW.DE)

-- Growth stocks: growth stocks are stocks of companies with high potential for future growth.
-These stocks often carry higher risks, but also offer higher potential returns
+- Growth stocks: Growth stocks are stocks of companies with high potential for future growth.
+These stocks often carry higher risks, but also offer higher potential returns.
     - Tesla, Inc. (TSLA)
     - Bitcoin (BTC-USD)

-- Dividend stocks: dividend stocks are stocks of companies that pay regular dividends to their shareholders.
-These stocks often carry lower risks and offer a regular source of income.
+- Dividend stocks: Dividend stocks are stocks of companies that pay regular dividends to their shareholders.
+These stocks are often less risky and provide a regular source of income.
     - Johnson & Johnson (JNJ)

-- Small-cap stocks: small-cap stocks are stocks of small companies with higher risk and higher potential for growth and return.
+- Small-cap stocks: Small-cap stocks are stocks of small companies with higher risk and higher potential for growth and return.
     - Etsy, Inc (ETSY)

 # Technical Concepts

-- Why does it exist?
-- Frame your project for the potential user.
-- Compare/contrast your project with other, similar projects so the user knows how it is different from those projects.
-- Highlight the technical concepts that your project demonstrates or supports.
-Keep it very brief.
+This project involves the following technical concepts:

+- Used API: The Yahoo Finance API was used to collect historical stock prices data.
+   - Using always the last three years to the present date for the training.

+- Predicting Stock Prices: The aim of the project is to predict the Adjusted Close stock price for 7, 14, and 28 days in the future.

+- Accuracy: The model is designed to achieve an accuracy of approximately +-5%.

+- Recurrent Neural Networks (RNN) LSTM: In order to achieve the prediction task, the project uses Recurrent Neural Networks (RNN) in form of the LSTM algorithm with the Keras deep learning library.
+LSTM is particularly suited for processing sequential data, making them a good fit for predicting stock prices.
+The Keras library provides an easy-to-use interface for building and training deep learning models.

+# Directory Structure

+The package has the following directory structure:

+ - data
+   - `process_data.py`
+   - `cleaned_data_sql.db`
+  - models
+    - `train_classifier.py`
+    - `text_length_extractor.py`
-- Keep it useful.
+    - `classifier.pkl`

 # Getting Started
 Include any essential instructions for: